Ranga2904/Final_Nanodegree_Proj/README.md

 - car name: includes make and model

 ### Access
-*TODO*: Explain how you are accessing the data in your workspace.
+I'm loading the .csv file into the Registered datasets and then copying/pasting the code to access the dataset directly from the notebook.

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
+*TODO* Remember to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search
+The model that I chose when tuning hyperparameters was the ensemble model GradientBooostingRegressor, which - like any other ensemble technique - uses a meta learner to start and then gets benefit of different regressors to improve on initial weaknesses.
+This model is superior to a single logistic or linear regressor, which doesn't offer advantage of many models at once.
+The hyperparameters surveyed and ranges selected for tuning are: max_depth from 3 to 11 learning_rate from 0.1 to 100

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
+*TODO* Remember to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.